AvienReactor/EnemyTemplate/README.md

 # Enemy Template
-# ==============
+****

 ## Welcome
-### ---------------
+****

 Hello I am Avien I am a Dev of the [OopsAllLemurians](https://thunderstore.io/package/OopsAllLemurians/) Team.
 Recently Mint was trying to find out a way with to make enemies in ROR2.
 It took about 3 days to get  things working at a basic level.
 We do plan on improving upon this Template  until it reaches all areas of what we find is needs in creating enemies (can be found under Plans for the Future below).
 I, Avien, will be mantaining the Enemy Template.
-I am in the Risk of Rain 2 Modding discord server, my name is Avien (OopsAllLemurians Team) in the server. **The setup guide is down below.**
+I am in the Risk of Rain 2 Modding discord server, my name is Avien (OopsAllLemurians Team) in the server. **The setup guide is down below.
+Please read the Lisence at the very bottom**

 ## Recommendations
-### -------------------------
+****

 - Have experience with making skills.
 - Have used Robs Template before, if not its okay.

 ## Features
+****

 - Can have multiple enemies in the same project
 - Currently allows for spawning of normal enemies